-Utilities operate residential load management programs to obtain demand savings: to the extent energy savings are also estimated, they are estimated as a function of the estimated demand savings.
+Utilities operate residential load management programs to obtain demand savings.
+Energy savings are estimated as a function of the estimated demand savings.
 Demand savings calculations are performed using utility customer interval energy demand data from IDRs or advanced meters.
 Measured and verified demand savings for the curtailment period is presented here.

 Measure Description

-Measures participating in a residential load management program may be air-conditioners, heat pumps, swimming pool pumps, or other electricity loads as specified by utility program designs.
+This document presents the M&V savings methodology for participation in a load management program that involves the curtailment of an interruptible load during the summer peak period.
+Measures participating in a residential load management program may be air-conditioners, heat pumps, swimming pool pumps, or other electricity loads as specified by utility programs.
 Specific methods of load management for this measure are not defined and are determined by individual programs.
 The savings reflect the cumulative effect of all participant actions to reduce residence-wide demand during a load management event.

 Eligibility Criteria

-A project will be eligible for incentives and reporting demand and energy savings when continuous demand interval recording capability (30-minute intervals or less) and sufficient interval data exists to measure and verify sufficient comparison-days to establish demand baselines as well as interval demands during load management events.
+A project will be eligible for incentives and reporting demand and energy savings when

+Continuous demand interval recording capability (30-minute intervals or less)

+Sufficient interval data exists to measure and verify sufficient comparison-days to establish demand baselines and interval demands during load management events.

 Participants are homes.

 Baseline Condition